 Someone asked me what my ground station setup is like.
 After seeing some really professional FPV ground stations on the internet (like the one above), I am now a bit reluctant to call mine ‘the ground station’, because literally it’s just a monitor + a radio transmitter.
 Well, a video receiver, a DVR and a few bits too.
 But since there are curious people, here is my two cents.

-Currently I only use my ‘ground station’ to fly my mini quad for FPV, and another mini tricopter just for line of sight, so I am trying to keep my gear to the minimum.
+Currently I only use my ‘ground station’ to fly my FPV Drone, and another mini tricopter just for line of sight, so I am trying to keep my gear to the minimum.
 No need for telemetry, minimal DIY work and soldering, and it should be cheap.

 As mentioned, my ‘ground station’ is really simple, we have the following.

 - ImmersionRC 5.8Ghz Video Receiver

 - 7-inch FPV Screen (cheap ‘blue screen’ ones)